 H-1B Visa Mobile Applications Developer Jobs

-Mobile Applications Developer roles qualify as H-1B specialty occupations under the software developer SOC classification, requiring at least a bachelor's degree in computer science, software engineering, or a related field.
+Mobile Applications Developer roles qualify as H-1B visa specialty occupations under the software developer SOC classification, requiring at least a bachelor's degree in computer science, software engineering, or a related field.
 Employers filing H-1B petitions for this role must certify a prevailing wage through a DOL Labor Condition Application before USCIS adjudicates the petition.

-See All Mobile Applications Developer Jobs
+Find H-1B Visa Mobile Applications Developer Jobs

 Overview